 Air Canada Business Class Menu

-Air Canada’s International Business Class cabin, offers “inspired dishes” by celebrated Canadian Chef David Hawksworth.
-The menus feature dishes sourced from other traditions such as chicken biryani, Thai green curry and Moroccan tagine.
-On Asian flights, dishes are Asian-inspired and when travelling to Tokyo, expect Japanese-inspired meals like noodle soups, dim sum and traditional Chinese and Korean dishes.
+Air Canada’s International Business Class cabin offers “inspired dishes” by celebrated Canadian Chef David Hawksworth.
+The menus feature dishes sourced from other traditions such as chicken biryani, Thai green curry, and Moroccan tagine.
+On Asian flights, dishes are Asian-inspired and when traveling to Tokyo, expect Japanese-inspired meals like noodle soups, dim sum, and traditional Chinese and Korean dishes.

 On my Business Class flight, the starter was a salad followed by smoked salmon and couscous with creme fraiche.
 My main choice was a tasty Alberta beef tenderloin (you can rarely go wrong with the Air Canada beef option), then you can have a cheese plate followed by a dessert.